-If you are unsure of what you can put in your recycling bins you can find out in our guide to kerbside recycling.
+If you are unsure of what you can put in your recycling bins you can find out in our guide to kerbside recycling [PDF].

-The County Council provide the rubbish tips - household waste recycling centres - around the County and are responsible for the disposal of the collected waste.
+The County Council provide the recycling centres around the County and are responsible for the disposal of the collected waste.

 Healthcare waste refers to any waste produced by, and as a consequence of, healthcare activities.
 It is very important that this type of waste is assessed by a medical professional in order to make sure it is disposed of appropriately.
 For more information view the Healthcare Waste page and frequently asked questions.

 Commercial waste is not accepted at any of our recycling centres.
 Our commercial waste page gives more information on your duty of care and how you can dispose of your business waste.

 You are responsible for ensuring that any contractor that you use has the appropriate permits and licences.

 If a tradesperson creates waste when carrying out work at your home it is their legal responsibility to arrange for it to be removed and disposed of.
 It is also your legal responsibility to ensure that they have the appropriate permits and licences.

 Nottinghamshire residents are keen recyclers of their household waste by either placing it into their wheeled bins or by taking it to their local recycling centre or bring site.
 Many residents are interested in what happens to their recyclables and sometimes express concern when they discover that it may be transported outside of the UK for reprocessing.

 In Nottinghamshire, all of the kerbside recyclables collected by the seven district councils (paper, card, cans and plastic bottles) are sorted at the Mansfield Materials Recovery Facility (MRF), which is operated by Veolia Environmental Services as part of the Nottinghamshire Waste PFI Contract.